China's surprising connections to Canada's film industry

-From mainstream movies to documentary and independent films, cinematic collaboration between China and Canada is on the rise.
+From mainstream movies to documentaries and independent films, cinematic collaboration between China and Canada is on the rise.

 Just the Basics